 More and more people are taking their online privacy seriously.
 Facebook, Google, Amazon, and numerous other online platforms are rightfully receiving criticism for the amount of personal data they collect and monetize.
 However, they are not the only monopolistic corporations you should be concerned about.

-ISPs have access to almost all of your online activity and the right to sell this data to advertisers.
+ISPs can monitor which websites you visit and the right to sell this data to advertisers.
 Worse yet, they are practically inescapable.
 An ISP handles nearly every one of your Internet connections and, depending on where you live, you have no choice about which ISP you can use.
 Yet, ISPs face much less public scrutiny.
 This article will explain what an ISP is, what data they can collect, and how they have treated user privacy in the past.
 It will also describe what you can do, both individually and collectively, to protect your private data from your ISP.